Tipped Employees Under the FLSA

 Tip Credit

-Employees are entitled to an employer-paid wage of at least $2.13 per hour, more if tips received do not total $5.12 an hour (based on the current minimum wage of $7.25).
-This means employers can claim what is called a "tip credit" of up to $5.12 against the federal minimum wage.
+Tipped employees must receive an employer-paid wage of at least $2.13 per hour, more if the amount of tips received does not equal $5.12 an hour (based on the current minimum wage of $7.25).
+This means employers can claim a "tip credit" of up to $5.12 against the federal minimum wage.

 - Amount of wage the employer will pay

-- Amount the employer will credit against tips
+- The amount the employer will credit against tips

-- Notification that the tip credit will not exceed the value of tips received
+- The tip credit will not exceed the value of tips received

-- Notification that all tips received must be retained by the employee, except when collected for a valid tip pool
+- All tips received belong to the employee, except when collected for a valid tip pool

-Notice of the above items may be provided either orally or in writing.
-Employers who fail to do so must pay tipped employees the federal minimum wage and allow them to retain all tips received.
+Employers may provide notice of the above items verbally or in writing.
+Employers who fail to do so must pay tipped employees the federal minimum wage and allow them to keep all tips received.
 If the combination of employer-paid wages and tips does not add up to the minimum wage, the employer must make up this difference.

 Tip Pooling

-The FLSA allows tip pooling (or sharing) arrangements among service employees who typically receive tips.
-For example, waiters may be required to pool their tips with bartenders and bussers for equal disbursement at the end of a shift.
-Tipped employees may not be compelled to pool tips among employees who do not normally receive tips, including cooks and dishwashers.
+The FLSA allows tip pooling arrangements among service employees who typically receive tips.
+For example, servers may have to pool their tips with bartenders and bussers for equal disbursement at the end of a shift.
+Employers may not compel tipped employees to pool tips with those who perform non-tipped work, such as cooks, dishwashers, and janitors.

-There is no maximum amount or percentage of tips for a valid mandatory tip pool, according to the federal rules.
-But employers must notify tipped employees of any tip pool contribution requirements and are prohibited from retaining tips for any other purpose.
+According to federal rules, there is no maximum amount or percentage of tips for a valid mandatory tip pool.
+But, employers must notify tipped employees of any tip pool contribution requirements.
+Employers are also banned from retaining tips for any other purpose.

 Service Charges vs. Tips

 Mandatory service charges are not considered tips, according to the FLSA.
-That means a mandatory 15% service charge that is paid out to wait staff, for example, cannot be counted as tips received for use as a tip credit.
-The service charge may be counted as part of the employee's minimum wage and overtime requirements.
-However, employees who receive tips in addition to a mandatory service charge are considered tipped employees by the FLSA.
+That means employers cannot count a mandatory 15% service charge paid to wait staff, such as tips received for use as a tip credit.

 Tips and Credit Card Fees

 Customers who pay by credit card typically write in their tip.
-But since employers incur a roughly 3% fee for each credit card transaction, they are permitted to recoup the portion of this fee applicable to an employee's tip.
-For example, assuming a 3% fee, the FLSA permits an employer to pay the tipped employee 97 cents of a $1.00 tip if it is charged on a credit card.
-Employees are entitled to payment of tips charged on credit cards on or before the regular payday and cannot be withheld while the employer is waiting for reimbursement.
+But, since employers pay a roughly 3% fee for each credit card transaction, they can recoup the portion of this fee applicable to an employee's tip.
+For example, assuming a 3% fee, the FLSA allows an employer to pay the tipped employee 97 cents of a $1 tip if charged on a credit card.

 Questions About Tipped Employees Under the FLSA?
 Ask a Lawyer

-Legal issues surrounding pay and tips come up frequently in the workplace.
-If you or someone you know is having an employment-related issue, speak with a local employment lawyer to help you understand the law and your options moving forward.
+Legal issues surrounding employee wages, including tips and overtime pay, frequently arise in the workplace.
+An employment attorney can help.
+If you or someone you know has an employment-related issue, speak with a local employment lawyer to help you understand the law and your options.

 Next Steps